dathere/datapump/README.md

   Pumps data into CKAN using a simple directory-based queueing system.

 Options:
-  --inputdir PATH      The directory where the job files are located.
+  --inputdir PATH      The directory where the job files are located.  [default: ./input] --processeddir PATH  The directory where successfully processed job files are moved.  [default: ./processed] --problemsdir PATH   The directory where unsuccessful job files are moved.  [default: ./problems] --host TEXT          CKAN host.  [required]
-                       [default: ./input/]

-  --processeddir PATH  The directory where successfully processed job files
-                       are moved.  [default: ./processed/]

-  --problemsdir PATH   The directory where job that were not successfully
-                       processed are moved.  [default: ./problems/]

-  --host TEXT          CKAN host.  [required]
   --apikey TEXT        CKAN api key to use.  [required] --verbose            Show more information while processing.
-  --debug              Enable debugging.
+  --debug              Show debugging messages.
-  --config FILE        Read configuration from FILE.
+  --logfile PATH       The full path of the log file.  [default: ./datapump.log] --config FILE        Read configuration from FILE.
   --help               Show this message and exit.
 ```